 Defended Bank of America in age discrimination and retaliation claims brought by 20+ year former employee.
 (Cal.
 Super.
 Ct.
 2014)

 Winston v.
 Countrywide Home Loans, Bank of America Corp.

 Co-trial counsel for defendants in a month-long trial for fraud and wrongful discharge claims brought by former Countrywide executive.
 Obtained defense verdict on all but one claim.
 Led the successful appeal.
 The Court of Appeals found for the defense on the final claim and reversed the judgment in full (without a new trial) finding that substantial evidence did not support the jury’s verdict.
 Plaintiff’s petition for review to California Supreme Court denied.
 (Cal.
 Super.
 Ct.
 2011; Cal.
 App. & Supreme Ct.
 2013)

-Won summary judgment in wrongful termination case involving claims of disability discrimination, failure to accommodate, and retaliation on behalf of fourth-largest cable and internet provider in the U.S. Employee-plaintiff had dyslexia and was terminated after refusing to return from medical leave.
+Won summary judgment in wrongful termination case involving claims of disability discrimination, failure to accommodate, and retaliation.
+Employee-plaintiff had dyslexia and was terminated after refusing to return from medical leave.
 Court found plaintiff’s complaint failed on all seven claims.
 (C.D.
 Cal.
 2013)

 Fazeli v.
 Bank of America, N.A.

 Won summary judgment for Bank of America in retaliation claim brought by former banking center manager.
 Wrote successful motion for summary judgment and argued the appeal.
 Successfully defended appeal with the 9th Circuit affirming summary judgment ruling.
 (C.D.
 Cal.
 2011, 9th Cir.
 2013)

 Estrella v.
 Merrill Lynch, Pierce, Fenner, & Smith, Inc.